AgentME/NonEuclid/README.md

 Clients treat the wall blocks as real, but to the server the walls are only illusionary.
 They are never saved to the world file.
-The walls displayed by this plugin do not affect non-player entities.
-The walls may fail to block players from being pushed through them, or players may be able to walk through the walls if lag has delayed their appearance to the player, so don't expect this plugin to definitely keep players out of areas that you don't want them in.
+The walls displayed by this plugin do not affect non-player entities including arrows and thrown ender pearls.
 The plugin stops mobs from targeting players through the illusionary walls in certain cases, but they may still pathfind and walk through them.

 Here's a birds-eye diagram giving a barebones example of how an overlapping pathway works.
 The dots represent empty spots.
 P1 and P2 are two players.